resigning-in-sente/resigning-in-sente.github.io/concepts/_posts/2021-02-22-strong-weak-groups-3-direction-of-play.md

 <section markdown="1">

-Indeed, KataGo bears out our analysis when we examine the same five moves from before.
+Indeed, KataGo confirms our analysis when we examine the same five moves from before.
 Either play reinforcing the top Black stone is near optimal, while each of the extensions on the left are received poorly.
 Once again, the further the extensions on the left, the worse the reception by KataGo - because they are closer to the strong stones in the lower left, and farther from White's weak group in the top left, hurting the ability for Black to fight on the top.